- Who we work with

 Green Deal Network - set up the industry network that was instrumental in persuading Govt. to take responsibility for generating demand for the Green Deal

-The Plan for Energy - identified energy prices as the no.1 cost of living concern and galvanised the industry to come together behind a major initiative to change the conversation about energy
+The Big Energy Idea - identified energy prices as the no.1 cost of living concern and galvanised the industry to come together behind a major initiative to change the conversation about energy

 We have worked behind the scenes with a range of businesses and charities to help them create strategies to influence the behavioural challenges they face.Our Behavioural Audit process includes:- Identifying priority behaviours to target- Defining audiences- Using behavioural tools to brainstorm and develop insights- Creating hypotheses and testing with consumers- Recommending interventions- Seeking collaborative opportunities to extend impact